mariadancianu/machine-learning/README.md

 ## Setup
 Describe how to install / setup your local environement / add link to demo version.

-## Code Examples
-Show examples of usage:
-`put-your-code-here`

-## Features
-List of features ready and TODOs for future development
-* Awesome feature 1
-* Awesome feature 2
-* Awesome feature 3

-To-do list:
-* Wow improvement to be done 1
-* Wow improvement to be done 2

 ## Status
-Project is: _in progress_, _finished_, _no longer continue_ and why?
+Project is: _finished_

-## Inspiration
-Add here credits.
-Project inspired by..., based on...

 ## Contact
-Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!
+Created by mary@hotmail.it - feel free to contact me!